henrysky/astroNN/docs/source/quick_start.rst

     A patched ``training_generator.py`` file is available at https://github.com/henrysky/astroNN/blob/master/travis_tf_1_12_patch.py

 For instruction on how to install Tensorflow, please refers to their official website `Installing TensorFlow`_

-Although Keras is optional, but it is highly recommended.
-For instruction on how to install Keras, please refers to their official website `Installing Keras`_

 If you install `tensorflow` instead of `tensorflow-gpu`, Tensorflow will run on CPU.
 Currently official Tensorflow python wheels do not compiled with AVX2 - sets of CPU instruction extensions that can speed up calculation on CPU.